saurabhkr4/Varta/README.md

 ![display](https://user-images.githubusercontent.com/97940574/178468620-70bd4012-1ab4-461e-beaf-f9ea2d52f25f.png)

 ## Features
+- Easy login, no password or pin required
 - Free text messages
+- React to the messages
+- Choose your profile picture and name

 ## Improvements
 - Feature of sending image, video and other files to implemented soon
+- Status and Calling features are yet to be added